 12. Place the Rocky Road in the fridge for a couple of hours until set, & then cut into small pieces to share with friends.
 We left our Rocky Road to stand for 15mins before slicing as it was pretty hard to cut through the solid layers.

 As you slice through the layers of Rocky Road the events of Holy Week are revealed, & it's great to hear the children recalling what each ingredient represents as they find it.

 I recently made this with a group of teenagers who loved creating this together as a team & were totally engaged with the Easter story.
-It's such a great gift to share; just wrap a couple of pieces in a food bag, add the ingredients label (shown below) & the story of Holy Week can be shared & the treats enjoyed with many friends.
+It's such a great gift to share; just add our Free Recipe label with a couple of pieces of Rocky Road & the story of Holy Week can be shared with friends.

 You can download your FREE printable Rocky Road label HERE.

 Looking for more ideas to explore during Holy Week?